-The Group considers that employees are the most valuable assets to sustain the growth for the Group.
-The Group complies with all relevant laws and regulations and our goal is to create a harmonious working environment based on co-operation and mutual respect, in order to strengthen the feeling of belonging of our employees and retain talents.
-In the meantime, the Group is committed to supporting a strong, dynamic and dedicated team, and emphasizes the development of employees to support career advancement and the practices allowed the Group to obtain ISO 9001:2015.
+The Group considers that employee is the most valuable asset to sustain its growth.
+We aim to create a harmonious working environment based on co-operation and mutual respect, in order to strengthen the feeling of belonging of our employees and retain talents.
+In the meantime, the Group is committed to supporting a strong, dynamic and dedicated team, and emphasises the development of employees to support their career advancements.
+The Group complies with the relevant laws and regulations listed in Appendix I. During the Reporting Period, the Group was not aware of any non-compliance with the laws and regulations relating to employment, compensation, dismissal, equal opportunity, diversity and anti-discrimination.